iyobo/jollofjs/packages/isvalid/README.md

 ## Errors

-Errors in function parameters or schemas are thrown - validation errors are passed to the callback.
-Thrown errors are of type `Error`.
-Validation errors are of type `ValidationError`, which is a custom `Error` type.
+Errors in function parameters or schemas are thrown - as they are developer errors - and validation errors are passed to the callback.

+* Wrong parameters throw `Error` instances.
+* Schema errors throw `SchemaError` instances.
+* Validation errors are passed to the callback as `ValidationError` instances.

+### SchemaError

+The `SchemaError` contains the `schema` property which contains the actual schema in which there is an error.
+It also has a `message` property with a description of the error.

 ### ValidationError